tyhopp/basework/README.md

 # Basework 🏗
 An un-opinionated base framework for web projects.
+Basework helps you reduce your exposure to tooling and stay focused on development.

-- **Avoid bundler lock-in.** Architecting your project around a single bundler binds your source code to your tooling.
-Basework decouples this arrangement by making switching bundlers as easy as changing a value in a config.
+- **Avoid bundler lock-in.** Architecting your project around a single bundler binds your source code to your tools.
+Basework decouples this arrangement by making switching bundlers as easy as changing a value in the Basework config.

 - **Avoid framework lock-in.** Leveraging frameworks like Gatsby gives you unparalleled functionality out of the box, but also ties you to React.
-If you've ever wondered "Can I use Gatsby without React?", the answer is yes - try Basework.
+If you've ever wondered "Can I use Gatsby *without* React?", the answer is yes - try Basework.

-- **Stay effortlessly performant.** Its a massive effort to properly implement advanced concepts like code-splitting, resource preload/prefetching, and prerendering.
-Instead of spending the time to roll your own solutions, Basework can handle it for you.
+- **Be effortlessly performant.** It's a massive effort to properly implement advanced concepts like code-splitting, resource preload/prefetching, and prerendering.
+Instead of spending time to roll your own solutions, Basework can handle it for you.

-- **Trivial migration.** If circumstances demand you migrate away from Basework, its as simple as `npm uninstall -g basework-cli` and deleting a few `basework-*` files.
-With Basework your project is untouched by tooling, making it trivially easy to swap back to a traditional setup if you need to.
+- **Maintain flexibility.** If you need to extend Basework, you can easily add your own custom build steps in the Basework config.
+If circumstances demand you migrate away from Basework, its as simple as running `npm uninstall -g basework-cli` and deleting a few `basework-*` files.

 ## Usage
 - Install the [Basework CLI](https://github.com/tyhopp/basework-cli) with `npm install -g basework-cli`